 Note: If you are locking photos on MacBook with Touch ID, you can unlock with fingerprint, which is more convenient.
 To enable it, go to F-Vault’s Preferences and turn on Enable Touch ID.

-Instead of using a photo vault, you can also prevent access to your personal photos on Mac using Disk Utility, a free utility included with macOS.
+Instead of using a photo vault like the one in Method 3, you can prevent access to your personal photos on Mac for free using Disk Utility, an utility included with macOS.
 This method is less straightforward.

 1. On your Mac, go to Finder and find your Photos library in the Pictures folder.